stanton26/AppDefense/labs/working-with-sddc-lab.md

     ![](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/Page-39-Image-51.png)
 7. Click **Yes**  in the Convert to Template prompt

-You have completed this step.
+You have completed this lab.
+Please continue to the API Lab which you can access from this [API Lab Link](https://vmc-field-team.github.io/labs/api-lab/)